isobelth/vascumap/vascumap/Analysis_README.md

 Symbols used throughout:

 - $V_{chip}$: chip / imaged volume in $\mu m^3$.
-When an exclusion region
+When an organoid is imaged,
-  (e.g. an organoid) is supplied, its z-extruded volume is **subtracted** from $V_{chip}$ so it does not count as available space.
+- its masked volume is **subtracted** from $V_{chip}$ so it does not count as available space.
 - $V_{hull}$: convex-hull volume of the segmented vasculature in $\mu m^3$.
-  When an exclusion region is supplied, the portion of that exclusion region that falls **inside** the hull is also subtracted (see *Convex hull and exclusion regions* below).
+  When an organoid is masked, the volume of the organoid in the convex hull is subtracted from the hull volume.
 In symbols:
-  $V_{hull} = V_{hull,\,raw} - V_{exclusion \cap hull}$.
+  $V_{hull} = V_{hull,\,raw} - V_{organoid \cap hull}$.
 - $V_{vessel}$: total vessel volume (number of vessel-positive voxels times voxel volume) in $\mu m^3$.
-The exclusion region is zeroed in the segmentation before this is counted, so excluded voxels never contribute.
+The organoid region is set to zero in the segmentation before this is counted, so excluded voxels never contribute.
-- $L_{total}$: total centerline length, summed over all graph edges, in
+- $L_{total}$: total centerline length of segmented vasculature, summed over all graph edges, in $\mu m$.
-  $\mu m$.
 - $N_{junction}$: number of non-sprout graph nodes (i.e. branch points).
 - $N_{sprout}$: number of graph edges incident to at least one sprout (degree-1) node.
 - "$P90 - P10$" denotes the spread between the 90th and 10th percentiles of a
   distribution.
-We use it as a robust, outlier-tolerant analogue of standard deviation that is easier to interpret as a unit-bearing range.
+Selected as a robust, outlier-tolerant measure of the spread of values.
 - "Sprout" = a degree-1 endpoint (a tip).
 "Branch" = a non-tip edge connecting two junctions.
 "Sprout-and-branch" = the union (every edge in the graph).

 ---

-## Curated Analysis Metrics — the PCA / clustering panel
+## Curated Analysis Metrics

-These 19 features form `*_analysis_metrics.csv`.
-They were chosen by three
+There are 19 features in `*_analysis_metrics.csv`.
+They were chosen to be:
-rules:

-1. **Shape-invariance.** None of these features scale with the field of view you happened to image.
+1. **Shape-invariant.** None of these features scales with the chip size.
    They are either dimensionless ratios (e.g. vessel volume fraction), per-unit-length densities (e.g. sprouts per micron of vessel), per-unit-volume densities (e.g. length per chip volume), or intrinsic per-vessel/per-junction quantities (e.g. typical branch length in microns).
-This means two images of the same biology cropped to different sizes should give very similar values — which is essential for unsupervised clustering, otherwise PCA will trivially separate samples by crop size.
+This means two images of the same biology cropped to different sizes should give very similar values to prevent PCA from just trivially separating different chip sizes.
-2. **Biological interpretability.** Every feature has a clear meaning a wet-lab reader can describe in one sentence (e.g. "how curvy a typical vessel is", or "how often vessels branch per unit length").
+3. **Biologically interpretable.** Features can be thought of in terms of the underlying biology.
-3. **Manageable dimensionality.** Nineteen features is small enough to behave well with sample sizes of $\sim 10$–$100$ images, and avoids the algebraic redundancies in the full audit file (e.g. "sprouts per chip volume" is simply "sprouts per length" times "length per chip volume", so we keep only the latter pair).
+5. **Manageable dimensionality.** Nineteen features is hopefully sufficient to allow PCA clustering at smaller sample sizes, but without introducing a parameter redundancy (e.g. "sprouts per chip volume" is equivalent to "sprouts per length" times "length per chip volume", so we keep only the latter pair).

 ### The 19 curated features